eliasdorigoni/host-container-api/README.md

 # Host Container API

-This project provides a FastAPI implementation to be run inside Docker and APIs to interact with named pipes.
+This project provides a Docker container with an API to execute code on a host machine using named pipes.
+A program must be running continuously in the host.

+Linux only.

 ```yaml
 # docker-compose.yaml